-The PI must submit two semiannual reports each year as well as the final report.
-In addition there should be grantor attribution in any and ALL peer reviewed and non-peer reviewed publications that result from the funded grant.
+The PI must submit an annual report each year as well as the final report; please read more on reporting requirements in the Post Award section to follow.
+In addition, there should be grantor attribution in any and ALL peer reviewed and non-peer reviewed publications that result from the funded grant.

-NIH Salary cap applies to this proposal.
-The 2017 salary cap is \$187,000.
+The most current NIH EL II Salary cap applies to this proposal - \$203,700.